-Applications are accepted on a rolling basis with a final deadline July 31.
+Applications are accepted with a final deadline July 31.
 Application form is available here.

 Please note: The nostrification process can take a long time (1-3 months) and its successful completion is a necessary component of the departmental admission into the program.
 You will obtain an official acceptance letterfrom the university only afteryour foreign degree diploma is nostrifiedin the Czech Republic.
 If you need to apply for a student visa in order to study in Prague, please make all effort to complete all required steps of the admission process on time (i.e. before September 2018 when the semester starts).

 The two-year, part-time Master Study Program in Oral History and Contemporary History is intended for students interested in contemporary (European) history, in interviewing methodologies and in interpretative methods.
 Its main aim is to train students to conduct research through creating and analysing interviews, and developing fieldwork projects to address those historical and contemporary issues that require interdisciplinary investigation.
 The Master is divided into two sections, the first covers contemporary (Czech and international) history and events, the second is methodological and focuses on various interviewing techniques through which we can study contemporary history.
 It binds together two general approaches of studying history, the macro and micro approaches, and enables a thorough understanding of recent events in history.

 The admission exam in not required.

 Submit a motivation letter, structured CV (curriculum vitae) and an academic paper in English before the application deadline.
 The paper should be no less than 15 pages in length and prove your knowledge, skills and talent for study in the program for which you are applying.
 The paper can be your defended bachelor’s thesis or its summary, an article published in an academic journal or any new essay that you choose to represent you and your academic knowledge.

 (Please send the motivation letter, structured CV and the academic paper as PDF to the email address